ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 The Python environment is relatively stable and most web applications are built using either the [Django](https://www.djangoproject.com/) or [Flask](http://flask.pocoo.org/) web frameworks.
 Django provides [many security features out of the box](https://docs.djangoproject.com/en/1.10/topics/security/), such as cross site scripting, SQL injection, and clickjacking protection.
 As Flask is an intentionally more lightweight framework, it comes with a few [built-in security features](http://flask.pocoo.org/docs/0.10/security/), such as lightweight cross site scripting protection.
 Additional security features can be added with the [Flask-Security](https://pythonhosted.org/Flask-Security/) extension.

 Node.js is notorious for it's rate of change and the number of frameworks and libraries available to developers.
-It can be both something to love about the platform as well as a frustation point for many developers.
+It can be both something to love about the platform as well as a frustration point for many developers.
 The site [Node Frameworks](http://nodeframework.com/) attempts to catalog them all.
 Despite there being dozens of Node.js web framework options, when considering security we are likely to be best-served by choosing an established framework that is used in production by other web applications, such as [Express](http://expressjs.com/).

 Similar to Flask, Express is a lightweight application framework, but there are several plugins that enhance its security features.
 The two most common plugins are [Lusca](https://github.com/krakenjs/lusca), which was developed by PayPal, and [Helmet](https://github.com/helmetjs/helmet).
 These both add sensible defaults for features such as cross-site scripting protection, cross-site request forgery protection, content security policy settings, and more.